Hawar-Dzaee/Logistic_Regression_W_V2/README.md

 * Dataset Generation using widgets : you can select sample number of each class, and add noise to it.

+* Threshold Select : you can select the decision boundary between class orange and class purple.

 * Interactive Widgets: Adjust weight (w) in real-time and see the effect on the loss function and  sigmoid curve.

 * Equations Display: Displays the equations used in the plots:
-      sigmoid: Used in the first plot.
+      sigmoid: Used in the first plot, and the probability of each input(y_hat).
       Binary Cross Entropy (BCE) Equation: Used in the second plot.
       Confusion matrix: Third plor.